 Anonymous social networks are not the most popular kinds of social media apps but they are unique because they allow users to post content anonymously.
 Two popular examples are the Whisper and ASKfm apps.
 Such social media apps are meant for fun and casual content and are targeted more toward the younger audience.

-basic features of a social media app
+Below we have discussed the must-have features of a social media app.

-User Signup and Social Authorization
+User Signup and Social Authorisation

 The first must-have feature of a social media app is ‘User Signup’ – which allows people to register for your app and use it.
 You should always simplify the process of signing up to your social media app, otherwise, if it is a complicated process or involves too many steps, it can become annoying and turn people away.
 You should always offer more than one way to sign up, for instance, through email and password and/or phone number and password, and offer an option to reset the password too.

-Social authorization is another crucial feature for user signup that basically means that users can sign up using their other social media accounts like Facebook or Google.
+Social authorisation is another crucial feature for user signup that basically means that users can sign up using their other social media accounts like Facebook or Google.
 This helps transfer their personal information like full name and profile picture from their other accounts.
 Developers use technologies like Facebook or Google SDK for this must-have feature.

 User Profile